Academic dress is required for matriculation, examinations (if applicable) and graduation, and occasionally other formal University occasions.

 Most of the information in this section is taken from the University’s Self Service with links provided to the original source.

 Students are automatically entered for compulsory units, but must complete an online examination entry form for any optional units taken.
 Notification about this will be sent by departments.

-Students who submit their options after the deadline will be subject to a late exam entry fee of £50.
+Students who submit their options after the deadline will be subject to a late exam entry fee of £60.
 This fee is also applied if any options are changed after the form is submitted.
-See here for guidance.
+See Examination entry for guidance.

 Alternative examination arrangements

 Students will be asked before their arrival at College whether they will need any alternative examination arrangements, e.g. extra writing time, use of word processor, ergonomic or other seating arrangements.
 We expect students to respond to the follow up email send by the College Registrar and either register with the Disability Advisory Service (DAS) if appropriate, or provide medical certificates as evidence for the alternative exam arrangements.
 If requirements alter during the year, students should contact the College Registrar as soon as possible as it can take time to request alternative arrangements.
 See Examination Adjustments for guidance.